Common Types of Rashes in Newborns and Babies

 Prickly heat, also known as heat rash , usually happens when excessive sweating causes a sweat gland to become blocked.
 After a few days, the trapped sweat causes a rash.

-The rash can appear anywhere on your baby’s body and may also spread to other areas.
+Heat rash can appear anywhere on your baby’s face or body and may also spread to other areas.
 Adults sometimes experience it too, but babies can get it more easily because they can’t yet control their temperature as effectively as adults and older children.
 The symptoms of prickly heat can include

 The best way to prevent or treat heat rash is to keep your baby’s skin cool, for example by